maiamcc/maiamcc.github.io/source/contra/index.markdown

 sidebar: false
 ---

 I am a contradance caller and dance writer based in New York City.
 I call both contra evenings and family dances, full programs and guest spots.
-Additionally, I have experience as a dance organizer, having run the monthly Williams College dance for three years (and having organized the NYC Contra Flash Mob for the past two summers!
-Here's a video of the [First Annual NYC Contra Flash Mob, in Grand Central](https://www.youtube.com/watch?v=gEY5rTqO62Y)).
+Additionally, I have experience as a dance organizer, having run the monthly Williams College dance for three years.
+(I've also been organizing the NYC Contra Flash Mob for the past two summers--the first was at [Grand Central](//www.youtube.com/watch?v=gEY5rTqO62Y), the second at [Union Square](//www.youtube.com/watch?v=kUGyxwBVCTc).)
 In addition to calling and dancing wherever I can, I also write dances, and have been dabbling in writing contra tunes.

-Look at some [dances I've written](/contra/dances.html) or [tunes I've written](/contra/tunes.html), or read on for more about my experience as a dance caller.
+Look at some [dances I've written](/contra/dances.html) or [tunes I've written](/contra/tunes.html), or read on for media samples and my <a href="#callhist">calling history</a>.

 ### Media Samples